Laser Mole Removal

 There are risks associated with any procedure though these are generally rare unless you have specific skin types.

-- Mild risk of infection, which is generally handled by adequate dressing until healed.
+- Mild risk of infection, which is usually handled by adequate dressing until healed.

 - The risk of bleeding afterwards is rare